openwallet-foundation/owl-akrida/docs/NONCLUSTERED.md

 :%s/{INTERNAL_IP}/111.11.11.11
 ```

-and hit enter, where you are replacing the `111.11.11.11` with the internal/private IP of the ACA-Py agent VM.
+and hit enter, where you are replacing the `111.11.11.11` with the internal/private IP of the database VM.
 To exit the in-line text editor and save your changes, go ahead and type in `:wq` and press enter.

 Awesome!
 This tells our ACA-Py agent to communicate with our database, from the previous step, for information (e.g. anchoring DIDs, schemas, etc.).